 My family moved to this neighborhood around 2 years ago we are a block away to be zoned in Springdale Park elementary school.
 I just can't believe the schools this close to the heart of Atlanta is so segregated.
 Hope Hill elementary school is 95% African Americans & spanish but the neighboring Springdale park elementary school is mostly white.
 My son is mixed race.
 We love his kindergarten teachers and they just pull of what I believed the best graduation of all schools.
 They did a red-carpet style academy award ceremony for the students.
 It was a lots of work for the teachers and a great way to motivate students.
 I am so happy the significant improvements of the school.
 But from the bottom of my heart Atlanta schools need to do better job to include all races & cultures in their student populations.
 We live in the 21st century now.
 Especially Hope Hill is right next to the Martin Luther King's Historic site if the situation doesn't change let it be the black school that has the best performance please.
 There are some parts of this area are poor but they deserve the same education & support.
 The APS need to give it a better support & staffs to turn it around !

 Hope Elementary School is a public elementary school in Atlanta.
-The principal of Hope Elementary School is Cassandra Ashley, who can be contacted at email@example.com.
-279 students go to Hope Elementary School and identify as Black, non-Hispanic; Hispanic; and Multiracial.
-25% of the Hope Elementary School students have "limited English proficiency."
-92% of the 279 students here are classified as "economically disadvantaged", and 94% are paying reduced lunch prices.
+The principal of Hope Elementary School is Cassandra Ashley, who can be contacted at firstname.lastname@example.org.
+279 children attend Hope Elementary School and identify as Black, non-Hispanic; Hispanic; and Multiracial.
+25% of the Hope Elementary School students are "limited in English proficiency."
+92% of the 279 students here are classified as "economically disadvantaged", and 94% have subsidized lunches.
 The student to teacher ratio at Hope Elementary School is 10:1.
 Intown Charter Academy is one of the nearest elementary schools.

 - Computer arts